learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-01/lectures/ruby-review/README.md

 + Ruby is the founation of everything we've done up until this point.
 In this course, you're going to learn how to really leverage Object Oreintation to make fully featured web applications.

 ### Hints and Hurdles
-+ Feel free to go through this quickly if the students are picking it up, especially the data type/variable assignment sections.
++ Feel free to go through the beginning very quickly if the students are picking it up
++ The concept of `self` can be confusing - let kids know that it's okay if it takes awhile for them to pick it up.
+You'll have more time to practice during the Fwitter lecture in the afternoon.